ralna/spral/README.md

                       Jacobi-conjugate preconditioned gradients
                       method.

-If the functionality you are looking for is not support, it may be offered by our proprietary licenced [HSL Library](http://www.hsl.rl.ac.uk/) (free to academics).
+If the functionality you are looking for is not supported, it may be offered by our proprietary licenced [HSL Library](http://www.hsl.rl.ac.uk/) (free to academics).

 ## Installation
-Please note that we require [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) to be installed.
+Please note that we require [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) and [hwloc](https://www.open-mpi.org/projects/hwloc/) to be installed (hwloc should be compiled with CUDA support if building for GPU).

 We use a standard autotools-based build:
 ```bash